Home » Pumpkin Spice Cookies with Caramel Frosting

 Pumpkin Spice Cookies with Caramel Frosting

 One of my favorite cookies growing up that my mom made were her Pumpkin Spice Cookies with Caramel Frosting.
 She did pumpkin spice before pumpkin spice was cool.
 These cookies are like little pumpkin clouds covered in caramel frosting.
 I couldn’t get enough of them when I was a kid!
+Do not wait around for pumpkin season to make these delicious pumpkin cookies.

 Pumpkin Spice Cookies are like a comforting bite of Fall in a cookie.
 They just melt in your mouth, and that salty, creamy caramel frosting makes it really hard to stop at just one, or two, or three.
 A few years back my mom, my sister, my moms recipe box, and I went on a girls weekend together.
 My mom lives in Florida, and we only get to see her once or twice a year.
 So we took measures into our own hands as a way to curb our astronomical phone bills, resulting from our recipe inquiries.
 Email isn’t the fastest way to communicate while trying to figure out your mommas cookin.
 We needed real time guidance.
 So anyway….I purchased the products for us each to make our own family recipe scrapbook while we where away together.
 Unfortunately, this is all the further I got.
 A few finished pages and the rest is just loose pictures and my moms recipe cards tucked away in the unfinished book.
 Sorry mom, if you are wondering where your Dream Bar, Date Nut Bread, and Pumpkin Cookie recipe cards are, I am the guilty one.
 So much for being all organized and getting my moms recipes recorded!
-I try, I really do try to be organized and such, but then life comes and whisks me away and that’s all I think I need to say, cause we got some cookies to talk about!
+I try, I really do try to be organized and such, but then life comes and whisks me away and that’s all I think I need to say, cause we got some cookies to bake!

 • all purpose flour